Silent0Wings/Unity-Pathfinders-Visualizer/README.md

 4. Activate Gizmos in the Unity editor for improved visualization.

+**Please Note:** This project cannot be built as it relies on Unity Gizmos, which is an editor-only feature.
+It is intended for use within the Unity editor for algorithm visualization.

 ## Usage

 Customize pathfinding experiments by adjusting parameters and selecting different algorithms.
 Explore algorithm behavior in various grid environments.